chintal/tendril/doc/userdoc/userinstall.rst

         .. hint::

-            You can install the package into the virtualenv or even into your system if you really want to.
+            You can install the package into the virtualenv or even into your system.
 However, due to the present volatile state of the code, you should expect a fairly continuous stream of small changes, most of which aren't going to come with a bump in the version number.
 This may make upgrading the package a more involved process.
-This command installs all the dependencies normally, but the tendril package itself redirects to the clone, where you can make changes which instantly propagate to the version you get when you ``import tendril``.
+This command (``-e .``) installs all the dependencies normally, but the tendril package itself redirects to the clone, where you can make changes which instantly propagate to the version you get when you ``import tendril``.

         .. hint::